canutera/countries_dw/README.md

 I chose to set up PostgreSQL database on WSL, because I intend to orchestrate this whole project using Apache Airflow but still do not fully understand how to make it using docker.
 And because Airflow only works in a Linux environment, I ended up learning to set up in a WSL due to not having access to a Docker License in my work.
 (This might a good option if you are in the same situation).

-> A docker implementation will be later added on to this repository.
+> A docker implementation will be later added to this repository.

 To install WSL Distro in your machine, open a PowerShell terminal and type:
 ```shell